Secure communications

 • A firewall: Network firewalls can allow or block packets based on the destination address and port.

-• Transport Layer Security (TLS) versions 1.0 through 1.3 are supported.
+• Transport Layer Security (TLS) versions 1.2 and 1.3 are supported.

 • Trusted server to establish trust relations in Citrix Workspace app connections.